 Through text, movement and music, Precarious (Part 1) (January 2017) activated the space and bore witness to its rich history and uncertain future.
 Audiences were limited to 6 people per show.
 All proceeds went to Drawbridge, an arts program for homeless children.

-Precarious (Part 2) (June 2017) was a movement poem inspired by Klockar's.
-As part of the performance experience, in collaboration with the public historians at Shaping San Francisco, HMD presented a pre-show labor history walking tour that began at Klockar's and ended at CounterPulse Theater.
+Precarious (Part 2) (June 2017) was a movement poem inspired by Klockar's performed at CounterPulse.
+As part of the performance, in collaboration with public historians at Shaping San Francisco, HMD presented a pre-show labor history walking tour that began at Klockar's and ended at the theater.

 Photo of HMD dancers Jane Selna and Karla Quintero at Klockar's by Margo Moritz.